-St. John’s, Newfoundland is the oldest city in North America, the only rock you can live on, and home to some of the best nightlife you’ll ever experience.
+St. John’s Newfoundland is the oldest city in North America, the only rock you can live on, and home to some of the best nightlife you’ll ever experience.
 Even with such a small population (about 100,000), there’s more than enough to keep you busy during the day.
 I’ve lived here for four years and still haven’t tried it all.

 St. John’s (and Newfoundland and Labrador as a whole) has changed a lot over the past centuries.
 The entire downtown area of the city, for example, has changed time and time again due to fires and modernization.

-- The Rooms – The Rooms is like a complete cultural and historical introduction to Newfoundland and Labrador, holding the provincial archives, an art gallery, and a museum all in one modern, colourful building.
+The Rooms is like a complete cultural and historical introduction to Newfoundland and Labrador, holding the provincial archives, an art gallery, and a museum all in one modern, colourful building.

 The artwork here is always impressive, and the exhibits often display antique memorabilia and documentation by early explorers.
 Wednesday nights are free, and after browsing, make sure you grab a cup of coffee at the top-level cafe with the best view of The Narrows in the city

-- Signal Hill – I hike Signal Hill a few times a year, and I never, ever tire of the views.
+I hike Signal Hill a few times a year, and I never, ever tire of the views.
 The site of Cabot Tower and the 1762 final battle in the Seven Years’ War, Guglielmo Marconi also received the first transatlantic wireless signal here.
 During spring and summer, the Signal Hill Tattoo re-enacts battle scenes from the Royal Newfoundland Regiment, circa 1795.

-The trail circling the hill is sometimes a tough trek, but the views of the city and the Atlantic Ocean are completely worth it.
+The trail circling Signal Hill is sometimes a tough trek, but the views of the city and the Atlantic Ocean are completely worth it.
 In the spring and early summer, you’ll often spot whales and icebergs.

-- Just Walk Around Downtown St. John’s is home to a huge number of historical buildings and heritage homes.
+Downtown St. John’s is home to a huge number of historical buildings and heritage homes.
 Even if you chose to wander away from the commercial hubs of Duckworth Street and Water Street, the residential areas are overflowing with townhouses painted in vivid colours, often depicted in artwork as Jellybean Row.

 Most people who come to St. John’s want to check out the famous George Street, home to more clubs and pubs per square foot than anywhere else in North America.
 You can’t even drive on the street for more than a few hours per day – it’s for drinkers and partiers only.

-Best Irish Bars – Reilly’s is the busiest Irish bar downtown, and popular local bands often perform there.
+O’Reilly’s is the busiest Irish bar downtown, and popular local bands often perform there.
 Tuesday is the best night out with cheap drinks and live entertainment, and a crowd of all ages.
 For a quieter Irish experience, check out Erin’s Pub on Water Street, the oldest Irish Pub in St. John’s.